jmersonuo/jmersonuo.github.io/Activities/LayoutAndFonts-01.md

 ### II.
 Adding the GeoJSON data to the map

-1. In the scrip section of `filter-markers.html`, add the GeoSJON data structure in a variable called "places" where it says `// ADD THE DATA HERE`.
+1. In the script section of `filter-markers.html`, add the GeoSJON data structure in a variable called "places" where it says `// ADD THE DATA HERE`.
 This just loads data into the variable "places", so you won't see a change in the map.

 	  ```JavaScript
 	      // This GeoJSON contains features that include an "icon"